Saddle Hunting 101

 WHAT DO I NEED TO GET STARTED?

-First of all you’ll need the Mantis saddle.
-The Mantis comes with a freebie choice of either our MicroFit Adjusters or a SYS Hauler.
-If you’re new to saddle hunting, we recommend going with the MicroFit Adjusters to really dial in your comfort.
+First of all, you’ll need the Mantis saddle or the Phantom saddle.
+If you’re new to saddle hunting, we recommend the MicroFit Adjusters (for the Mantis only) to really dial in your comfort.
 If you’re familiar with saddle hunting, you may opt for the SYS Hauler to conveniently store your ropes or accessories on your saddle.

 Next, you’ll need a Tether and a Lineman belt.
-The Lineman Belt ensures you are connected to the tree from the ground all the way up to hunting height.
-It also allows you to more easily, and safely setup your climbing method while you climb.
+The Lineman Belt ensures you are connected to the tree from the ground up to hunting height.
+It also allows you to more easily, and safely set up your climbing method while you climb.
 The Tether attaches you to the tree once you get to hunting height and is your main safety line during the hunt.
 If you’re comfortable with knots and rope selection, you can always buy ropes from a reputable climbing equipment re-seller.
 However, we’re the only company in the world offering factory-spliced tethers and lineman belts.
 The factory splices are stronger than climbing knots and also serve to reduce weight and bulk.
-We feel like smaller, lighter, and stronger is a the way to go.
-Also, our Tether and Lineman belt come with upgraded load-rated carabiners that work hand-in-hand with the Ropeman 1 ascender.
+We feel like smaller, lighter, and stronger is the way to go.
+Also, our Tether and Lineman belts come with upgraded load-rated carabiners that work hand-in-hand with the Ropeman 1 ascender.

 After you’re connected to the tree, you’ll need something for your feet.
 We recommend the Predator Platform.